 A catcher/processor, or Factory Ship, processes the fish that it catches.
-These are usually very large stern trawlers 250 feet in length and may have a crew over 125 POB.
-Most of these vessels are very high tech with state-of-the-art fish finding electronics.
+These are usually very large stern trawlers 250 feet in length and may have approx. 125+ POB.
+Most of these vessels are very high tech with state of the art fish finding electronics.